H. R. Milner: Post-War career

-Milner returned to Edmonton after the War and in 1921, age 32, was appointed a King's Counsel.
+Milner returned to Edmonton after the war and in 1921, age 32, was appointed a King's Counsel.
 In 1923 he was appointed counsel to Northwestern Utilities Limited, and shortly after took the same position with Canadian Western Natural Gas Limited and Canadian Utilities Limited.
 In 1932 he was made president of all three companies, holding these titles until 1949.
 After the creation of Trans-Canada Pipe Lines Limited in 1951, Milner was appointed its vice-president.
 He stayed in the role until he resigned in 1958.

-The H. R. Milner Generating Station near Grande Cache, Alberta was named in for H. R. Milner on its dedication in 1972.
-Edmonton's Milner Building at 10040 104th Street, completed in 1958, was also named for him.
+The H. R. Milner Generating Station near Grande Cache, Alberta, was named for H. R. Milner on its dedication in 1972.
+Edmonton's Milner Building at 10040 104 Street, completed in 1958, was also named for him.
 Milner was made a Companion of the Order of Canada in 1969, the year he retired.

 For ten years, Milner was the head of the Alberta Conservative Association and he served as the co-chairman for the 1942 Progressive Conservative leadership convention in Winnipeg.
 In the 1949 federal election Milner ran for the Conservatives in the Edmonton West riding, but lost to Liberal George Prudham.